wdegraw93/he6-cres-deep-learning/README.md

 * Building out the repo.
 Then going to add everything in so it's easy to use and the ipynb is only a handful of cells long.

 * Getting somewhere but the imports aren't working.
 Get it working then clean up everything from the bottom.

+* If the maxpooling was done in the loading process this would make the loading much less intense on the ram.
+I should make this work before pushing on.

 --------------------------------------------------------------------------------
 ### TODOS: